Chesapeake Bay Cruise With American

 Chesapeake Bay Cruise With American Cruise Lines

 After dinner, live musical entertainment was a nightly highlight, with consistently strong performances spanning country, ’50s rock ’n’ roll, and ’80s favorites.
-Many evenings spilled naturally onto the dance floor, where couples — clearly seasoned partners — glided through swing and tango or joined in lively line dances with easy confidence.
+Many evenings spilled naturally onto the dance floor, where couples — clearly seasoned partners — glided through swing and tango or joined in spirited line dances with easy confidence.
 But novices were welcome, too.

 Dancing after dinner Chesapeake Bay Cruise With American Cruise Lines